peter88213/novelyst/docs/help/characters_menu.md

-This will generate a new OpenDocument text document (odt) containing character descriptions, bio, goals, and notes that can be edited in Office Writer and written back to yWriter format.
+This will generate a new OpenDocument text document (odt) containing character descriptions, bio, goals, and notes that can be edited in Office Writer and written back to project format.
 File name suffix is `_characters`.

 ---